ankishb/ankishb.github.io/_posts/2019-07-01-data-science-I.md

 2. Feature Engineering
 	- Come up with hypothesis (with assumption) and prove your hypothesis
 	- Color can be important on buying second hand car, It is better to embedded color, instead of feeding raw data of images as it is.
 	- **In text data-set, length, average and other statistics of sentence can be another features**
 	- In tree based model, this statistics can be helpful
 	- Log(x), log(1 + x), fit poisson distribution for counting variable
 	- For large categorical in a feature, mean encoding is very helpful, also it helps in converge fast. **First check its distribution or distribution before and after encoding**
 3. Fit a model

+---

 ## Stacking (stack net)
 - It is a meta modelling approach.
 - In the base leevl, we train week learner and then their prediction is used by another models, to get final prediction.
 - It is simply a NN model, where each node is replaced by one model.

-	**Process**:
+### Process:
 - Split the adta in K parts
 - train weak learner on each K-1 parts and holdout one part for prediction for each weak learner

-		**EXP**:
+- Algorithm steps with exp:
 	1. We split the dataset in 4 parts.
 	2. Now, train first weak learner on 1,2,3 and predict on 4th.
 	3. Train 2nd weak learner on 1,2,4 and predict on 3rd.
 	4. repeat on
 	5. Now, we have prediction of eavh learner on separate hold-out and after combining all, we get prediction on entire data-set.

+---

 ## Data-Leakage
-- data-leakage make model to learn something other than what we intend.
+- data-leakage make model to learn something other than what we intended.
-- create bias in model
+- produce bias in model
 - If we have information or feature in training data-set, that is outside from training data-set or that features has not any coorelation with the training data distribution, that is data-leakage
-- `How we induce data-leakage (generally)?`: While building model, if we use entire data (train + test) for standardization which will know the entire distribution.
+- `How do we induce data-leakage (generally)?`: While building model, if we use entire data (train + test) for standardization which will know the entire distribution.
 Whereas our aim is to learn that distribution by training our model only trainining data-set.

 > Use standarization o training data-set and while testing normalize the test data with the same parameters used in training time.

+---

-## Classical Validation
+## Cross Validation
 We generally, split our data-set into training and testing.
 Further from training data-set, we take some part for validation.
 This is classical setting. **We use K-Fold validation strategy to obtain unbiased estimate of the performance, i.e. sum of all fold's prediction / K**

 **Noe that this K-Fold validation considers on training data**